The Passion of the Christ: Plot

-Caiaphas and the crowd bring Jesus before Pontius Pilate, the Roman governor of Judea, to be condemned to death.
-At the urging of his wife Claudia, who knows Jesus is holy, and after questioning Jesus and found no fault, Pilate transfers him to the court of Herod Antipas, as Jesus is from Antipas' domain of Galilee.
-Antipas also finds no fault in Jesus and returns him.
-Pilate then offers the crowd the choice of freeing Jesus or the violent criminal Barabbas.
-The crowd demands Barabbas be freed and Jesus crucified.
-Attempting to appease the crowd, Pilate orders that Jesus simply be flogged.
-The Roman guards brutally scourge and mock Jesus before taking him to a barn where they insult him by saying "Hail, king of the Jews" as they place a crown of thorns on his head.
-A bloodied Jesus is presented before Pilate and the crowd, but Caiaphas, with the crowds' verbal backing, continues demanding that Jesus be crucified.
-Unwilling to instigate an uprising, Pilate reluctantly orders Jesus's crucifixion as he washes his hands to avoid blame.
+Jesus is brought to be condemned to death by Pontius Pilate, the Roman governor of Judea.
+At the urging of his wife, Claudia, Pilate questions Jesus and finds no fault in him, transferring him to the court of Herod Antipas since Jesus is from Antipas' domain of Galilee.
+When Antipas deems Jesus harmless and returns him, Pilate offers the crowd the choice of freeing Jesus or the convicted murderer Barabbas.
+When the crowd demands Barabbas be freed and Jesus crucified, Pilate attempts to appease the crowd by ordering Jesus flogged, and he is brutally scourged by the Roman guards.
+Using cloths provided by Claudia, Mother Mary and Mary Magdalene clean up his blood, where Mary Magdalene reminisces on Jesus saving her from a stoning.

-Jesus then carries a heavy wooden cross on the road to Golgotha while Satan observes Jesus' suffering with sadistic pleasure.
-Along the way, Jesus is constantly harrassed by the guards and rampant mob, encounters his mother who comforts him for a short while before being pulled away by the guards, is helped by the unwilling Simon of Cyrene, and is replenished by a woman who wipes his bloodied face with her veil before also being dragged away by the guards.
-At the end of their journey, with his mother Mary, Magdalene, John, and many others witnessing, Jesus is crucified.
+The guards hurl insults at Jesus and place a crown of thorns on his head.
+Pilate presents him to the crowd and Caiphas, who all again demand that he be crucified.
+Unwilling to instigate unrest, Pilate orders Jesus' execution, claiming no responsibility.
+Jesus carries a heavy wooden cross on the road to Golgotha with two thieves, Dismas and Gesmas, following behind.
+Along the way, he is harassed by the guards and rampant mob, is momentarily comforted by his mother and replenished by a woman who wipes his bloodied face with her veil.
+An unwilling Simon of Cyrene is pressed with carrying the cross to Golgotha where, with Mary, Magdalene, John, and others witnessing, Jesus is crucified.

-Hanging from the cross, Jesus prays to God to forgive his tormentors, provides salvation to a criminal crucified beside him for his strong faith and repentance, and comforts his mother.
-Succumbing to his wounds, Jesus surrenders his spirit and dies.
-A single droplet of rain then falls from the sky to the ground, triggering an earthquake which damages the temple and rips the veil covering the Holy of Holies in two while Satan screams in defeat from the depths of Hell.
-Jesus's body is later taken down from the cross and entombed.
-Three days later, Jesus rises from the dead and exits the tomb, with wound holes visible on his palms.
+Jesus prays to God to forgive his tormentors, who mock him for not being able to come down from the cross, while providing salvation to Dismas, crucified beside him, for his faith and repentance, and comforts his mother.
+Finally succumbing to his wounds, Jesus surrenders his spirit and dies.
+A single droplet of rain falls, triggering an earthquake which damages the Second Temple and rips the veil covering the Holy of Holies, to the horror of Caiaphas and the Pharisees.
+The guards seek to expedite the thieves deaths by breaking their legs and, upon seeing Jesus dead, order tribune Cassius to spear his side to be sure.
+As Satan screams in defeat in the depths of Hell, Jesus' body is taken down from the cross and entombed; days later, he rises from the dead and exits the tomb.